 Played straight with Taylor, a voluntary Human-Controller.
 She used to be the most beautiful and popular girl at her school, until a fire left her crippled and hideous.
 Desperate to regain the life she had, Taylor agrees to voluntary infestation in exchange for the Yeerks using their advanced technology to make her a Cyborg and restore her beauty.
 Though it's not her assignment at all, the Yeerk who infests her falls in love with Taylor's life and willingly plays it out after the infestation.

 Pansy Parkinson seems to be one.
 You don't see much of her, but she acts snotty whenever she shows up and dotes on her boyfriend Draco Malfoy.
 Also, she is mentioned to have a Girl Posse, and all the "good" female characters hate her with a passion.
 The author seems to really dislike her and she doesn't even marry Draco in the end.J.
 K. Rowling has stated that she embodied every girl who was mean to Rowling in school.

 Romilda Vane, Harry's Stalker with a Crush from the sixth book, also had some Alpha Bitch tendencies, possessing her own Girl Posse and telling Harry that he didn't have to hang out with kids as "uncool" as Neville and Luna.
-Oddly enough this girl is fourteen when the Alpha Bitch is normally older than or the same age as the protagonist.
+Unusually, she is fourteen, younger than Harry, when the Alpha Bitch is normally older than or the same age as the protagonist.

 Draco Malfoy is possibly a male Alpha Bitch, gaining some Jerk Jock traits.
 He's blond, rich, snobbish, presumed evil, bought his way onto the Slytherin Quidditch team, and comes complete with two other boys flanking his sides at all times — though Crabbe and Goyle aren't the stereotypically slightly less pretty posse members.
 Plus, he dates Pansy, as mentioned above.